ehamiter/aicalart/README.md

 python promote.py portrait-2023-12-03T05/04/58.791456Z
 ```

 ...and it will upload the images and prompts to S3, and the site will reflect the new sources immediately.
-Ah the conclusion of a prompt generation, this line is printed out at the end by itself, so if you use iTerm and have "Copy to pasteboard on selection" enabled, you can double-click the line and it auto-selects and copies it for ease of pasting into the command line.
+At the conclusion of a prompt generation, this line is printed out at the end by itself, so if you use iTerm and have "Copy to pasteboard on selection" enabled, you can double-click the line and it auto-selects and copies it for ease of pasting into the command line.
 Boy howdy!

 ## AWS S3